 Hypoxia is a condition in which the tissues of fish do not contain the necessary amount of oxygen to support their body functions and is caused by low dissolved oxygen levels.
 Temperature plays a major role in affecting the growth and production of fish.
 Understanding and monitoring water quality parameters is important to maintain the health, productivity, growth and welfare of fishes in aquatic environments.
 All these issues can lead to fish kills and ultimately impact yields.
 The presented paper explains in detail the factors affecting water quality and its impact on the physiological processes of fish.

-2. material and methods
+2. materialS and methods

 In this paper, an attempt has been made to adopt more accurate and simple methods for each investigation.
 In the sampling site, we selected the beginning, middle and end of Govind Sagar Dam which is in Lalitpur district of Uttar Pradesh for sampling.
 Samples of stagnant water were taken from morning to afternoon in every season for one year continuously.
 Some samples were collected using an ordinary fishing boat.
 The fishes were collected from various fishermen involved in fishing business around Govind Sagar Dam and Lalitpur district.
 Fish traders of Lalitpur were also questioned regarding the fish being landed from Govind Sagar Dam.
 This revealed the availability and fishing patterns of various fish species and species available in Govind Sagar Dam.
 The details of the method of collecting fish fauna were adopted as described by Talwar, Jhingran (1991) and the methods prescribed in APHA (1998).